xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `address` |

-The address from which non-burnable tokens are transferred during peg-in operations.
+The address in which tokens will be stored before they are bridged out of the EVM-compatible blockchain.
+The user calls [`sendMessageWithToken`](#sendmessagewithtoken), which deducts a fee and transfers the remaining non-burnable tokens to `pegInAddress`.

 ### `timeLock`